Fitting The Rider:

 Thigh Measurement:

-sit in a saddle, on a horse, with your legs out of the stirrups, with your upper legs and knees as straight down as possible.
+sit in a saddle, on a horse, with your legs out of the stirrups, with your upper legs as straight down as possible.
 Very important is your heels need to be in line with your shoulder!
-To help get in that position, over stretch your upper leg way back then relax.
+To help get in that position, over-stretch your upper leg way back then relax. *Don't bring your heel in line with your shoulder by bending the knee.
 How you sit and position your body makes a big difference in the seat size you need.
-We are most concerned with the size of your thigh at the point where the base of the cantle and the fork meets the seat of the saddle.
-Most saddles with the built up seats encourage/teach you to sit back on your pockets, your knees/legs more forward and your stirrups shorter which requires a bigger seat.
+We are most concerned with the size of your thigh at the point where the base of the cantle and the fork meets the seat of the saddle. *Example picture shows a 9" thigh.
+Most saddles with built-up seats encourage/teach you to sit back on your pockets, your knees/legs more forward and your stirrups shorter which requires a bigger seat.
 We believe a saddle should make it easy for you to ride centered, over the horse's balance point like where you would sit if you were riding bareback, your weight should be on the inside of your thighs and your feet, not your pin bones and knees.
-It may feel strange and take a little retraining of your muscle memeory to sit more centered/straight but it is sooo much more comfortable for you and the horse once you get used to it, for most people it is a quick process!!
+It may feel strange and take a little retraining of your muscle memory to sit more centered/straight but it is sooo much more comfortable for you and the horse once you get used to it, for most people it is a quick process!!

 You want a fingers thickness space between the bucking rolls and your thigh.
 Ropers sometimes like a little more space.